akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 This action clears the value(s) assigned to an attribute, product categories, product groups, or product associations.

-One parameter is required while the two others are optional.
+The expected values are:
  - field: attribute code, "categories", "groups" or "associations".
- - locale: locale code for which the value is assigned.
-For localizable attributes (optional).
+ - locale: the locale code for which the value is assigned (optional).
- - scope: channel code for which the value is assigned.
-For scopable attributes (optional).
+ - scope: the channel code for which the value is assigned (optional).

 .. tip::